-The Board of Examiners shall decide on cases which are not provided in these regulations.
+The SBE Board shall decide on cases which are not provided in these regulations, after it has consulted with the Board of Examiners.
 No rights can be derived from information provided by the SBE which is contradictory to the MURA-EER, unless the Board of Examiners explicitly decides otherwise.